-There are three Prevue abilities assessments: Working With Words, Working With Numbers, and Working With Shapes (find their descriptions under What the Prevue Assessments Measure).
+There are three Prevue abilities assessments: Working With Words, Working With Numbers, and Working With Shapes.
 These are timed assessments, and the instructions for each test will explain how many minutes you have to complete as many questions as you can.

 Here’s how to get the best results on these assessments:

 - Read the instructions carefully before you start.
 Make sure you understand the task completely.

 - You don’t have to work through the questions in order, so answer the easiest ones first.
 Most of the abilities assessments have 3 different types of questions, and you’ll find that some types are easier for you than others.